 - 4 tablespoons chopped parsley

 - 4. Strain the mixture through a fine sieve (or a colander lined with several layers of cheesecloth) into a clean pot.
-Return the strained stock to the stove, and heat to a bare simmer.
-Add salt and pepper to taste.
+Discard the solids.
+Place the pot of strained stock on the stove and bring to a bare simmer.
+Season the stock with salt and pepper until it tastes rich and complex.
+(I know, I know.
+You’ve been warned never to salt stock, but like with boiling pasta, this is the only chance you get to infuse flavor into the rice.
+And since you’re not reducing the stock, there’s little danger of over-salting it.)

-- 8. Add the rice, and stir until well-coated with the butter.
-Saute lightly for a few moments until the rice starts to turn translucent, then add the wine and stir constantly until evaporated.
+- 8. Dump the rice into the pot and stir until each and every grain is well-coated with the butter.
+Sauté the rice gently for a few moments more until it starts to turn translucent, then add the wine and stir constantly until it has evaporated.

-Shrimp Risotto Recipe © David Leite.
-Photo © Dan Tucker.
+Shrimp Risotto Recipe © 2001 David Leite.
+Photo © 2013 David Leite.
 All rights reserved.